GP2code/NeuroBoosterArray/Component1.md

-## This component has 2 parts:
+## Component 1 content:
 #### 1. HGMD systematic review
 #### 2. KOL SNP sumbissions

 ## HGMD systematic review
 Systematically reviewed HGMD extracting all variants relating to the annotations for the diseases below and Genomics England panel list.
-Similar to NeuroX and NeuroArray efforts.
 Spreadsheet is in this repo as ```HGMD searches - disease and gene based - v4```.

 Used HGMD version: 2019-1